 - High proximity effect

 - Large diaphragm size

 - Can be used with almost all type of applications

 - Upper-mid boosted

-The large diaphragm and more sensitiveness make it possible to record all type of audio applications with subtle details.
-In 200$ range it really a good choice for you.
+The large diaphragm and more sensitiveness make it possible to record all types of audio applications with subtle details.
+In the $200 range it really a good choice for you.

 Sensitivity Vs Noise

 It has the higher most sensitivity in all the mics listed here.
 With the 34.9 mV/Pa sensitivity, you can record all the sonic details from your sound source.

 It has a dynamic range of 119.6 dB so you can record the quietest frequency as well as the high SPL sounds.
 It has a maximum SPL of 136 dB helps us to capture high SPL instruments without hassle.

 Signal to noise ratio is 73 dB-A. It’s slightly low than other same range mics.